railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 on orders, not deliveries).

 The process is completely dynamic and based on that specific sale order document.
-You can click each of the process nodes (Quotation, Sale Order, Procurement, Draft Invoice, Outgoing Products) using one of the links or icons on it:
+You can click each of the process nodes (:guilabel:`Quotation`, :guilabel:`Sale Order`, :guilabel:`Procurement`, :guilabel:`Draft Invoice`, :guilabel:`Outgoing Products`) using one of the links or icons on it:

-* Obtaining the documentation and the corresponding process in the quality manual, using the Help (or Information) icon,
+* Obtaining the documentation and the corresponding process in the quality manual, using the :guilabel:`Help` (or :guilabel:`Information`) icon,

-* Opening the corresponding Open ERP document, using the Open icon,
+* Opening the corresponding Open ERP document, using the :guilabel:`Open` icon,

-* Printing the document, using the Print icon,
+* Printing the document, using the :guilabel:`Print` icon,

-* Printing the technical workflow by using the Gears (or Print Workflow) icon.
+* Printing the technical workflow by using the Gears (or :guilabel:`Print Workflow`) icon.

 * Obtaining the documents that an employee needs to carry out the process by clicking the green arrow icon,